biopragmatics/oquat/docs/invalids/prefix/umbbd.pathway.md

-# UM-BBD_reactionID
+# umbbd.pathway: EAWAG Biocatalysis/Biodegradation Database

+This page summarize the different resources that reference `umbbd.pathway` but use local unique identifiers that do not match the standard pattern of ^\w+$.
+Of the 1 resources,
-The following 1 variants were found: ['UM-BBD_pathwayID']
+1 variants on the standard prefix were found: ['UM-BBD_pathwayID'].

-## `go`
+## `go`: Gene Ontology

-Identifiers for this prefix are given correctly in Gene Ontology.
+Identifiers for this prefix are given incorrectly correctly in `go`.

 | external_xref              |   usages_count | usages                                                                                           |
 |----------------------------|----------------|--------------------------------------------------------------------------------------------------|